1st Sgt. Roger James Heilig

 and lived at 2116 South 16th Avenue in Maywood,

-He was a member of the graduating class of
+where he was a member of the graduating class of

 shipping clerk for the Jefferson Electric Company.

 On November 24, 1940, Roger went to Fort Knox, Kentucky, when the company was federalized and made part of the 192nd Tank Battalion.
-During his training, Roger attended technical school, there he learned to work with ordnance.
+During his training, Roger attended technical school and learned chemical weapons and how to work with ordnance.

-In the late summer of 1941, Roger took part in maneuvers in Louisiana.
-After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
+In the late summer of 1941, Roger took part in maneuvers in Louisiana from September 1 through 30.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 In Roger's case, he worked with Pfc.
 Carl Maggio and Pvt.
-Joseph Lajzer.
+Joseph Lajzer in munitions.
 They also spent a large amount of time loading ammunition belts.